kadalu/kadalu/README.md

 $ kubectl create -f storage-config.yaml
 ```

 Operator will start the storage export pods as required.
+And, in 2 steps,
+your storage system is up and running.

+Check the status of Pods using,

 ```
 $ kubectl get pods -nkadalu